billkable/dev-workflow-workshop/workshop-instructions/content/intro.md

 To run the workshop, you need a modern browser, with custom shortcut plugins (like `Vimium`) turned off.

-You also need a personal [Github](https://github.com) account if you want to demonstrate an automated Continuous Integration build.
+You also need a personal [Github](https://github.com) account to demonstrate an automated Continuous Integration build.

 That is it.